AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

-Rules with `$redirect-rule` modifier are not supported by AdGuard Content Blocker, AdGuard for iOS, and AdGuard for Safari.
+Rules with `$redirect-rule` modifier are not supported by AdGuard Content Blocker, AdGuard for iOS, AdGuard for Safari, and AdGuard Browser Extension MV3.

 :::